| +Home | Museum | Wanted | Specs | Previous | Next |

 Casio 121-A/AS-A Keyboard Layout

 The 121-A provides the four basic math functions.
 The [=+] and [=-] (a rather unusual designation, usually these functions are labeled [+=] and [-=]) keys provide addition and subtraction functions, and operate adding machine-style.
 Multiply and divide functions are designated by the familiar keys, [X] and [÷].
 The [C] key (located where one might seek a decimal point key) clears the machine and readies it for a new calculation.
-Multiplication and division operate as expected with the [=+] key causing the calculation to occur.
+Multiplication and division operate as expected with the [=+] key pressed to calculate the result.

 Counting Display on Multiplication Overflow